victorfds/markdown_view_leptos/README.md

 ## How it works

-- Markdown → HTML: Compile-time sources use `pulldown‑cmark` with the full option set (definition lists, footnotes, GFM, math, heading attributes, metadata blocks, and more); runtime strings for `markdown_view!` also use `pulldown‑cmark`, so add `pulldown-cmark` to your app dependencies when rendering dynamic strings.
+- Markdown → HTML: Compile-time sources use `pulldown‑cmark` with the full option set (definition lists, footnotes, GFM, math, heading attributes, metadata blocks, and more).
+Runtime strings use a lightweight built-in parser (headings + paragraphs + heading IDs).
 Injected via `inner_html` into a `view!` tree.
 - Inline components: Any `{{ ... }}` outside fenced code blocks is parsed as Rust/RSX and spliced into the `view!` tree for compile-time sources (string literal, `file`, `url`, or identifiers that resolve to literals in the same file).
 Runtime `String` inputs render `{{ ... }}` literally.
 - Fenced code: Triple‑backtick fences (```) are respected; `{{ ... }}` inside them is ignored and rendered literally.
 - Parse fallback: If a snippet inside `{{ ... }}` doesn’t parse, it is rendered as plain Markdown so your build doesn’t fail unexpectedly.
 - Metadata blocks: Compile-time sources honor YAML/TOML front matter (`---` or `+++`) via pulldown‑cmark’s metadata block options.
-- Anchor extraction: `markdown_anchors!` uses pulldown‑cmark both at compile time and at runtime for dynamic inputs, so heading attributes like `{#id .class}` are supported.
+- Anchor extraction: `markdown_anchors!` uses pulldown‑cmark at compile time; runtime strings use the lightweight parser and honor `{#id}` (other attributes are ignored).

 ## Options: heading anchors